 “It’s a great opportunity for students and parents to share their experiences and learn from one another,” says Andi Shi, Executive Director of the Foundation.

-In addition to the award recipients sharing their stories, the CPAC Foundation Scholarship Award Ceremony will feature an opening presentation by Helen Cao.
-Ms. Cao will share her experiences as a parent to two accomplished children, one of whom chose to pursue a PHD at Massachusetts Institute of Technology (MIT) over offers from other schools including Stanford, Harvard and Cambridge and the other a six- year record holding World Cube Competition Women Champion studying at the Dalhousie University Schulich School of Law.
+In addition to the award recipients sharing their stories, the CPAC Foundation Scholarship and Award Ceremony will feature two keynote speeches.
+Ms Helen Cao will share her experiences as a parent to two accomplished children, one of whom chose to pursue a PHD at Massachusetts Institute of Technology (MIT) over offers from other schools including Stanford, Harvard and Cambridge and the other a six- year record holding World Cube Competition Women Champion studying at the Dalhousie University Schulich School of Law.
 Audiences will learn about her role in fostering her children’s success with personal accounts of the relationship she shares with them.

 About CPAC Foundation